Laguna Verde Nuclear Power Station: Power Uprate

-In 2007, CFE signed a contract with an investment of USD 600 million to increase the original capability of each of the units of Laguna Verde by 20%, equivalent to 255 MW, in order to tend the growth of the demand of electric power in Mexico.
+In 2007, CFE signed a contract with an investment of US$600 million to increase the original capacity of each of the units of Laguna Verde by 20%, equivalent to 255 MW, in order to meet the growing electricity demand in Mexico.
 This power uprate will allow to LVNPP an additional annual generation of 2.1 TWh, equivalent to the demand of a city of 800,000 inhabitants.

 GE and CFE jointly performed the engineering analysis to determine the necessary plant modifications and to support the safety analysis report necessary for approval of the power uprate by the national nuclear regulator, the Comisión Nacional de Seguridad Nuclear y Salvaguardias.

-Work began in 2008 by Iberdrola and Alstom and finished late 2010.
-The main modifications consist in a turbine and condenser retrofit and the replacement of the electric generator, main steam reheater and the feedwater heater.
-The budget for the project is USD 605 million.
+Work began in 2008 by Iberdrola and Alstom and finished in late 2010.
+The main modifications consist of a turbine and condenser retrofit and the replacement of the electric generator, main steam reheater and the feedwater heater.
+The budget for the project is US$605 million.